rmateusc/cm0081-lab2/README.md

 vector that later on our program writes it in a .csv file.

 ## To use our program
-Use the ./mine command followed by the address of the .xml file and the name of the .csv file to be written.
+use the ./mine command followed by the address of the .xml file to be read and and the name of the .csv file to be written.
 Example:
 ```bash
 $ ./mine meteoriteLandings.xml meteoriteLandings.csv
 ```